 Safety Tips for Driving A Car in Maryland

 There are more than 6 million car accidents in the United States every year.
 The numbers show that someone is injured by a car crash every 14 seconds.
 These crashes lead to more than 40,000 fatalities a year, or one every 12 minutes.
 With over 25 percent of all drivers being involved in a car crash within a five- year period, it’s pretty clear that you or a loved one has a good chance of some day being involved in an accident.
-While it is impossible to ensure that other drivers are being safe, it is possible to change your own habits to lessen your chances of being in an accident.
+While it is impossible to ensure that other drivers are being safe, it is possible to change your own safety habits to lessen your chances of being in an accident.

 - Slow down – Thirty percent of all fatal accidents happen when one driver is excessively speeding.